Certifieddonnie/ChatEuler/README.md

-# MAC_BOT
+# MAC BOT
-The Frontend of MAC BOT written in Typescript.
+The BACKEND of MAC BOT written in FASTAPI.